-When you're close to arranging everything, you need to consult the experts who can give their verdict on everything before you submit.
-You can ask your counselors, teachers, and other trusted persons to help you pamper up your application.
+When you're close to arranging everything, you need to consult the experts.
+The expert can give their verdict on everything before submitting it.
+You can ask your counselors, teachers, etc., to help you with your application.

-Harvard's way of interviewing applicants is quite rigid and thorough.
-Just ask Jillian Bayor, a former Harvard admission interview, who did a lot of interviewing in 1998, 1999, and 2000.
-As she told Business Insider: "They have a very regimented way of doing this and they're training you to do it so you're going to be able to write that report, that statement, and have it highlight things that the admissions — the ones who actually sit around the table and make the final decision — are looking for.
-You want that report to best represent the student”.
-She has also said Harvard does all this to truly let her and the other interviewers as of the moment to understand why they're doing it this way.
+Harvard's way of interviewing applicants is rigid and thorough.
+Jillian Bayor, a former Harvard admission interview, did a lot of interviews.
+She told Business Insider: "They have a very regimented way of doing this and they're training you to do it, so you're going to be able to write that report, that statement, and have it highlight things that the admissions — the ones who sit around the table and make the final decision — are looking for.
+You want that report to best to represent the student."
+She has also said Harvard does all this to let her and the other staff understand why they're doing it this way.

-If you're still wrapping your head around on this, then what this means is: the interviewers got a system that will help them determine whether or not a student is worthy of Harvard.
+If you're still wrapping your head around this, we'll explain you.
+The meaning of it is: interviewers got a system that will help them determine a student is worthy of Harvard or not.
 They'll do what they can to find out what they're all about and how their overall character and other factors will contribute to the future of Harvard's legacy.

-So you finally got your application in and after all the hard work, you’re told you didn’t make the cut.
+So you finally got your application in, and after all the hard work, you got rejected.
 Does this mean there's no chance anymore?
-Actually, there are 2 alternative options to try out if you're still determined to get into Harvard.
-They're not common options but if you're willing to explore the unusual, why not?
-Here they are…
+Luckily, you have 2 alternative options to try out if you're still determined to get into Harvard.
+They're not common options, but if you're willing to explore the unusual, why not?
+Here they are.